Lukanite/CP_wpvulns/README.md

 Created a AWS EC2 instance instead running the latest Kali (as of March 15) and installed WordPress over that (LAMP + .tar.gz).
 This is why all of the URL's are for localhost.
 Used SSH [Local Port Forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) for most of the exploits, but since Exploit 4 (Image Filename XSS) doesn't work on Windows (my workstation OS), used [X over SSH](http://people.csail.mit.edu/wentzlaf/faq/ssh_X.html) to remotely run firefox from the EC2 instance.

+Also, Licecap is blocked for download by Windows Defender, and this *is* a security-related class, so...
+I'll take my chances with Windows 10 Game DVR + FFmpeg (plus, it's truly the better toolset anyways).

 ## License